JordanDanielWest/osticket-prereqs/README.md

 - Then set full control permissions for everyone
 - Continue setting up osTicket in the browser
 - Fillout System Setting and Admin User
-- Before continuing with Database settings, download [HeidiSQL](url)
+- Before continuing with Database settings, download and install [HeidiSQL](url)

 <br />